Annual Give Wildlife a Chance Poster Contest

 All participating students can receive place award ribbons and a Give Wildlife a Chance certificate (refer to Contest Awards section).

-Participating schools will choose one first place winner from each division and mail the winning entries to the State Botanical Garden of Georgia to compete in the state-level contest by the April 10 deadline.
+Participating schools will choose one first place winner from each division and mail the winning entries to the State Botanical Garden of Georgia to compete in the state-level contest by the April 8, 2016, deadline.
 These entries will be comprised of the four division categories described in the Poster Contest Rules and Guidelines section.
-First-, second- and third-place winners will be chosen as state-level winners from each division level, and their artwork will be showcased on the DNR Wildlife Resources Flickr website as well as at the State Botanical Garden in Athens from May 5-12, 2015.
+First-, second- and third-place winners will be chosen as state-level winners from each division level, and their artwork will be showcased on the DNR Wildlife Resources Flickr website as well as at the State Botanical Garden in Athens (May 11-17, 2016).

 Classroom activities and resources